Consensys/doc.teku/docs/Concepts/Proof-of-Stake.md

     Withdrawing staked ETH isn't yet supported and will be included in a separate upgrade following The Merge.

 !!! note

-    You must run a beacon node and an execution client to operate a node on Mainnet post-Merge.
+    You must run a beacon node and an execution client to operate a node on Mainnet.
     To become a validator, you must also run a validator client (either [in the same process as the beacon node](../HowTo/Get-Started/Run-Teku.md#start-the-clients-in-a-single-process) or [separately](../HowTo/Get-Started/Run-Teku.md#run-the-clients-separately).